Detect Heart Risk Before It Strikes

 • Frequent Infections

-Recurrent illnesses may signal an overactive immune response or underlying inflammation affecting heart health.
+Recurrent infections may indicate immune overactivity or chronic inflammation affecting heart health.

 How and What We Measure